viaict/viaduct/README.md

 database, if you can't fix it yourself ask for help.
 If not, you now have an up to date database.

-Once you want to push your changes to develop, there is one important thing that you have to do.
-I will type this in a minute.
+Once you want to push your changes to develop, this is a bit harder to do cleanly.
+Ask for help here, because it differs from time to time what to do.

 ##Language